drummerevans/Graphs/PHY3138/PHY3147/Source_Files/readme.md

 // remember the .exe extension!
 ./refractray.exe

-// as an example input use: ./refractray.exe test.data 0.5 1e-4
+// as an example input use: ./refractray.exe test.dat 0.5 1e-4
 Usage refractray outfile phi0(deg) dtheta(rad)

 // to see all the data and press q to escape